Distance Education Resources

 Zoom Webinar: Commission on Information Technology & Digital Learning Standards

-- Session 1 – Meet The Standards (Available in the near future)
+- Session 1 – Meet The Standards

 A review of industry definitions, standards and protocols already available as a basis for all organizations to build their specific standards on.